nino-b/Web-Storage-APIs/notes/APIs-for-data-storage.md

 - navigator.storage is part of <b>StorageManager API</b>
 - ```await navigator.storage.estimate()``` - In browsers (except webkit based (safari)), we can ask for estimation of the quota.
 It will return an object that will give us total quota and the current storage.
 It is an estimation, not the exact number.
 Sometimes browsers are faking the data to avoid fingerprinting (mostly if we are saving cross domain resources on cache storage).
 - The Storage APIs return promises - remember to use async / await with them.

+## Database and Performance

+- It's better to store small objects.
+- We can use Web Workers.
+- We can create custom indices for faster access to collections of objects (but don't abuse it).